Tatenda-Prince/Docker-Compose-Basics-Container-Infrastructure-Provisioning-/README.md

 mysql_data:
 ~A named volume used to persist MySQL data across container restarts.

-## Here is our complete docker-compose.yaml file now let run it by entering these commands -
+## Now that our docker-compose.yaml file is complete let's run the following commands  -

 ```command
 docker compose up -d